prk-2023/rust_tutorials/00_rust_tools_ecosystem/12-attributes.md

 # references:

 ## Declarative programming:
-    Programming paradigm where you describe what you want to achive rather then how to achieve it.
+    Programming paradigm where you describe what you want to achieve rather then how to achieve it.
     Instead of giving step-by-step instructions ( like imperative programming) you specify the desired result, and the underlying system figures out the steps to get there.